Thierry-Dumont/RKkit/README.md

 ### Notebooks ###

 All are Sage / Jupyter notebooks.
-Launche Sage by typing:
+Launch Sage by typing:

 `sage -n jupyter`